 Advanced Education Program in Periodontics

 - The US Army Advanced Education Program in Periodontics is a three-year postdoctoral graduate program accredited by the Council on Dental Accreditation of the American Dental Association.
-This advanced education program leading to specialty certification in Periodontic is offered by the US Army Dental Activity (DENTAC), Fort Gordon, Georgia.
+This advanced education program leading to specialty certification in Periodontic is offered by the US Army Dental Activity (DENTAC), Fort Eisenhower, Georgia.
 The Program can accommodate 12 residents, four in each of the three years of training.
 Research training is fully integrated into the program which leads to a Master of Science Degree in Oral Biology awarded by the Uniformed Services University (USU) School of Graduate Studies.

 Upon successful completion of their periodontic training, residents will be awarded a certificate of completion and the skill identifier 63D9C by the Office of The Surgeon General of the US Army.
 Its graduates are recognized as qualified to take the American Board of Periodontology qualifying examination (written) and oral examination

 Four full-time, board certified staff periodontists are assigned to the program in addition to two certified dental hygienists and nine dental assistants.